selwynmoses1/ContentReplica/DETAILED_WALKTHROUGH.md

 ## 🎯 Project Overview

-**ContentCon Blog** is a production-ready demonstration of a **headless CMS architecture** that separates content management from presentation.
+**ContentStack Blog** is a production-ready demonstration of a **headless CMS architecture** that separates content management from presentation.
 The project showcases:

 - **100% Dynamic Content**: All content is fetched from Contentstack CMS via REST API
 - **Real-time Sync Capability**: Built-in change detection (currently disabled, manual refresh available)